tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

 ## Decarbonization Pathway

-To be able to implement a net zero investing policy, investors have to define a net zero emissions (NZE) scenario, which is summarized by a decarbonization pathway.
-In this part, we will see how to check if a given decarbonization pathway or an emissions scenario is net zero compliant.
+To implement a net zero investing policy, investors have to start with a net zero emissions (NZE) scenario and the corresponding decarbonization pathway.
+The decarbonization pathway of the NZE has two statuses:
+- it is the exogenous pathway that the economy must follow to limit the probability of reaching 1.5°C
+- it becomes the endoenous pathway if the world close the gap between current and needed invetments to finance transition to a low-carbon economy

+In this part, we will give a definition of a NZE with the carbon budget constraint and how to check if a decarbnoization pathway complies with a NZE.
+Then, we will address the portfolio's decarbonization pathway, based on carbon intensity rather than absolute emissions.

 ### Carbon Budget Constraint